fordanic/matlab-utilities/README.md

 This section provides a brief overview of the content in the different folders

+dicom - This folder contains code for processing of dicom files.

 external - This folder contains code from external sources that I make regular use of.
 Some of them can be found on MATLAB FileExchange.